-Figure 2.6: Pulling straight a small loop So the loop string is equivalent to a string with a self-twist, and this is then related to a straight string by the factor of $-A^3$.
+Fig. 2.7 Pulling straight a small loop introduces a twist in the string.
+This twist can be replaced with a factor of $-A^3$.
+So the looped string is equivalent to a string with a self-twist, and this is then related to a straight string by the factor of $-A^3$.
 In fact, this is a result we should expect in quantum theory.
 The string with a self-twist represents a particle that stays in place but rotates around an axis.
-In quantum theory, if a particle has a spin, it should accumulate a phase when it does a 2 π rotation, and indeed this factor of $-A^3$ is precisely such a phase in any well defined quantum theory.
-In fact, figure 2.6 is a very slick proof of the famous spin statistics theorem.
+In quantum theory, if a particle has a spin, it should accumulate a phase when it does a 2π rotation, and indeed this factor of $-A^3$ is precisely such a phase in any well defined quantum theory.
+In fact, figure 2.7 is a very slick proof of the famous spin statistics theorem.
 In the left picture with the loop, we have two identical particles that change places.
 When we pull this straight, we have a single particle that rotates around its own axis.
 In quantum theory, the phases accumulated by these two processes must be identical.
-As we will see below, in 2+1D this phase can be arbitrary (not just +1, or -1), but the exchange phase (statistical phase) and the twist phase (the spin phase) must be the same7.
-As a side comment, one can easily construct a knot invariant that treats the looped stirng on the left of Fig.2.5 as being the same as the straight piece of string.
-One just calculates the kauffman invariant and removes a factor of $-A^3$ for each self twist that occurs.
+As we will see below in chapter 4, in 2+1D this phase can be arbitrary (not just +1, or -1), but the exchange phase (statistical phase) and the twist phase (the spin phase) must be the same11.
+As a side comment, one can easily construct a knot invariant that treats the looped string on the left of Fig.2.6 as being the same as the straight piece of string.
+One just calculates the Kauffman invariant and removes a factor of $-A^3$ for each self twist that occurs12.
 This gives the famed Jones Polynomial knot invariant.
-6In mathematics we say they are ambient isotopic but not regular isotopic!

-$^{^{7}}$ As we will see later, there may be multiple exchange phases for two particles, although this does not effect the equivalence of diagrams stated here.
 2.3 Bras and Kets For many topological theories (the so-called non-abelian theories) the physical systems have an interesting, and very unusual property.
-Imagine we start in a the ground state (or vacuum) state of some systems and create two particle-hole pairs, and if we tell you everything that you can locally measure about these particles (their positions, if they have spin, their spin, etc etc).
+Imagine we start in a the ground state (or vacuum) state of some systems and create two particle-hole pairs, and imagine we tell you everything that you can locally measure about these particles (their positions, if their spin, etc etc).
 For most gapped systems (insulators, superconductors, charge density waves) once you know all of the locally measurable quantities, you know the full wavefunction of the system.
 But this is not true for topological systems.
-As an example, see figure 2.7.
+As an example, see figure 2.8.
+11In the most interesting case of non-Abelian statistics, there may be multiple possible exchange phases for two particles, although this does not effect the equivalence of diagrams stated here.
+We will discuss this more in chapter 4.
+12To properly count the self twists, one calculates the so-called "writhe" of the knot.
+Give the string an orientation (a direction to walk along the string) and count +1 for each positive crossing and -1 for each negative crossing where a positive crossing is when, traveling in the direction of the string that crosses over, one would have to turn left to switch to the string that crosses under.
+If we orient the twisted string on the left of Fig. 2.6 as up-going it then has a negative crossing by this definition